Building a Brighter Future for Whipps Cross

 The Government announced in September that it will invest in a brand new hospital at Whipps Cross.
 This has been confirmed in a letter from Rt Hon Matt Hancock MP, Secretary of State for Health and Social Care.

 A new hospital with a full range of acute health services for a growing population could be built on a fraction of the land now occupied at Whipps Cross.
-Our site masterplan.pdf (3MB) envisages a new, taller, building on about one-fifth of the site, bringing all the hospital’s services closer together under one roof.
-The remainder of the estate would be released for much-needed new homes and community facilities.
+Our site masterplan options.pdf (3MB) envisage a new, taller, building on about one-fifth of the site, bringing all the hospital’s services closer together under one roof.
+The remainder of the site would be released for much-needed new homes and community facilities.

 Our vision and the case for change

 A thriving local hospital